bahrus/xtal-fetch/README.md

 \<xtal-fetch\> is a vanilla-ish web component wrapper around the fetch api.
 It is inspired by Polymer's \<iron-ajax\> component.
 But this component has no legacy Polymer dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.

 Web components that do anything other than pure presentation views may seem unnatural, or wrong in some frameworks, as discussed [here](http://github.com/bahrus/json-merge).
-But it is my view that they can still serve a useful purpose even in such settings, in promoting developer productiviy, lowering barrier to entry for new developers, and keeping the total code footprint low.
+But it is my view that they can still serve a useful purpose even in such settings, in promoting developer productivity, lowering barrier to entry for new developers, and keeping the total code footprint low.

 ### Referencing

 In order to keep the size of the download(s) as small as possible, the functionality of this component is broken down into three subcomponents.  xtal-fetch-get just supports basic get requests, has no support for error handling.
-It requires a browser that supports ES6 Modules.
-It is ~680B (gzipped and minified, not counting a common xtal base class).  xtal-fetch-req supports everything xtal-fetch supports, except parallel multiple entity fetch requests.
-It adds another 1.3K (gzipped and minified), and also requires ES6 Modules to import.
+It requires a browser that supports ES6 Modules.  xtal-fetch-req supports everything xtal-fetch supports, except parallel multiple entity fetch requests.

-If you want to just keep things simple and include everything, or need to support browsers that don't support ES6 Modules (and not require "require.js" or a build step), you can use xtal-fetch.js.
+If you want to just keep things simple and include everything, or need to support browsers that don't support ES6 Modules you can use xtal-fetch.js.
 It can use a classic script reference or a module reference.
-It weighs 2.3 KB minified and gzipped.
+It weighs 2.5 KB minified and gzipped.

 All the evergreen browsers support fetch.
 For IE11, a polyfill should be used.